arbor-sim/arbor/doc/install/build_install.rst

     Often the library or executable will work, however if a different glibc is loaded, Arbor will crash at runtime with obscure errors that are very difficult to debug.

-For building Arbor's python interface, it may be necessary to load a more recent python version, which knows about the Cray system:
+For building Arbor's Python interface, it may be necessary to load a Python that knows about the target system; in the case of the CSCS Cray system: python version, which knows about the Cray system:

 .. code-block:: bash